arangodb-helper/arangodb/README.md

 under which address it can be reached from the outside.
 If you specify `localhost` here, then all instances must run on the local machine.

+* `--docker image`

+`image` is the name of a Docker image to run instead of the normal executable.
+For each started instance a Docker container is launched.
+Usually one would use the Docker image `arangodb/arangodb`.

 Esoteric options
 ----------------